cferdinandi/google-hosted-jquery/README.md

 # Google-Hosted jQuery
 Use the Google CDN version of jQuery in WordPress, with a local fallback.
+Forked from [Travis Smith's script on GitHub](https://gist.github.com/wpsmith/4083811).

 ## How It Works